-- If you are creating a path range index over XML data, create bindings for any namespaces prefixes used in your index XPath expression.
-For details, see Section 25.10, "Defining Namespace Prefixes Used in Path Range Indexes and Fields" [293]. - 2.
-Click the Databases icon on the left tree menu. - 3.
-Locate the database for which you want to create a range index, either in the tree menu or in the Database Summary table. - 4.
-Click the name of the database for which you want to create a range index. - 5.
-Click the Path Range Indexes icon in the tree menu, under the selected database. - 6.
-Click the Add tab.
-The Path Range Index Configuration page appears:
+- 1. If you are creating a path range index over XML data, create bindings for any namespaces prefixes used in your index XPath expression.
+For details, see Section 25.10, "Defining Namespace Prefixes Used in Path Range Indexes and Fields" [244]. - 2.
+Click Databases in the left tree menu.
+A list of databases appears. - 3.
+Click your target database. - 4.
+In the tree menu, under the selected database, click Path Range Indexes. - 5.
+Click the Add tab. - 6.
+From the Scalar Type list, select the type of the XML element, XML attribute, or JSON property for which you want to build a range index. - 7.
+Enter the XPath expression in the Path Expression field.
+For XML, you can use any namespace prefix you created in Step 1.
+XPath expressions are summarized in XPath Quick Reference in the XQuery and XSLT Reference Guide.
+Not all XPath features are supported by path range indexes.
+For details, see Section 25.4, "Understanding Path Range Indexes" [240].